lykwan/mazewars/README.md

 ### Weapons

-There are two types of weapons: BFS range, and DFS range.
-BFS weapon finds the path using BFS algorithm, and vice versa for DFS.
+There are three types of weapons, each comprised of one graph algorithm: BFS range, DFS range, and A* range.
+BFS weapon finds the path using BFS algorithm, and vice versa for DFS and A*.
 This way, the players have two options when they pick a weapon.
 If they want an area-of-effect, closer-range weapon, they can pick BFS weapon.
-If they want a more targeted, longer-range weapon, they can pick the DFS weapon.
+If they want a longer-range weapon, they can pick the DFS weapon.

 ![ShootingWeapon](screenshots/shooting_weapon.png)